 If you use the stick blender method, you really shouldn’t have any problems.
-It’s meant to be best if the soya milk is at room temperature before you start blending, but I’ve heard that it still works if you use it cold from the fridge.
+It’s meant to be best if the soya milk is at room temperature before you start blending, but I use it cold from the fridge and it still works.

 The jug blender method, however, can be a bit trickier.
 If the mixture doesn’t thicken, try adding a little more oil.

 How Long Will Homemade Vegan Mayo Last?

 Homemade vegan mayo will keep for at least a week in the fridge if kept in a sealed container.
 It’s possible that the liquid might start to separate out, but if it does just give it a good stir and it will be fine.
 If you make it with aquafaba instead of soya milk, it will keep a few more days, apparently.
 But I’ve not tried it – yet!

 Recipes To Use Your Vegan Mayonnaise In